duketuxem/os-bootstrap/README.md

 # About os-bootstrap
-Every time I finish installing a new distribution on a machine, everything feels like something is missing.
+Every time I finish installing a new distribution on a machine, obvioulsy nothing I want is there...
 Having to reinstall the same software suite repeatedly is frustrating, and managing the corresponding configuration for those applications is even worse.